neogeographica/quakestarter/docsource/other_stuff/quake_engines.rst

 protocol extensions   yes         no
 =================== =======   ========

-And a blurb about each of these features:
+A blurb about each of those features:

 * mod loading UI: An in-game menu to activate a mod folder.
 * weapon binding UI: Support in the in-game controls menu for binding individual weapons to keys.
 (Otherwise these binds can be done with config file edits.)